 Can persons on the receiving end of targeted sanctions challenge this designation, and where do their legal representatives stand?
-Simon Davenport QC & Matthew Happold investigate in this New Law Journal article Sanctions in the spotlight.
+Matthew Happold investigates in this New Law Journal article Sanctions in the spotlight.

 Economic sanctions have been much in the news in recent weeks.
 In response to Russia’s invasion of Ukraine, the UK, together with the European Union, the USA and other states, has imposed far-reaching sanctions on Russia seeking to degrade its ability to prosecute the conflict and persuade it to end its aggression.
 One aspect of these regimes is the use of socalled ‘targeted sanctions’ imposing specific measures, such as asset freezes and travel bans, on particular persons.
 As a result, sanctions have become an issue of law as well as policy.
 Once sanctions directly affect a person’s legal interests, then questions of their compatibility with due process and with individual rights arise.

 This article looks at the recent sanctions against Russia as they affect what the legislation calls ‘designated persons’ subjected to targeted sanctions.
 It examines the legal issues at stake, while also considering the ethics of lawyers representing persons seeking to challenge their designation.
 Although such persons are being portrayed as particularly unsympathetic, as Lord Pannick QC wrote to The Times on 3 March this year: ‘These critics [some journalists and politicians] have lost sight of one of the basic pillars of the rule of law which distinguishes our society from Putin’s Russia: people are entitled to advice from solicitors and barristers on their legal rights and duties, and they are entitled to legal representation in court, however reprehensible their alleged conduct.
 The principle applies to oligarchs as it does to alleged murderers.’